 Well back then, my mother explained to me that dogs usually worked for their keep.
 Mostly they were farm dogs or hunting dogs and they had a job to do.
 Most people did not have pet dogs.

-But my mother's family had a dog for a pet, a little fox terrier called Bing ( from the days of Bing Crosby ).
-Bing lived to be 20 years of age according to my mother.
-My mother would tell me stories about Bing and what he ate.
+My mother's family had a dog for a pet, a little fox terrier called Bing ( from the days of Bing Crosby.
+Yes, it was that long ago! ).
+Bing the dog, lived to be 20 years of age according to my mother.
+My mother would tell me stories about Bing and what he liked to eat.

-Obviously the dogs from my mother's day lived a very long time.
+Obviously the dogs from the time my mother was growing up lived a very long time.
 So did the dogs we had at home when I was growing up.
 Their homemade dog food consisted of these dog food ingredients.

-On the next page you'll find two of my favourite, easy home made dog food recipes using cooked and raw dog food ingredients.
-Home made bone broth would be also included in this category.
+On the next page you'll find two of my favorite, easy, home made dog food recipes using cooked ingredients and raw ingredients.
+Home made bone broth is included in this category too.